 We offer IULs from over 30 companies, but these are the best IUL companies currently:

-One important factors to consider when choosing an indexed universal life policy is the financial strength and stability of the insurer.
+One crucial factor to consider when choosing an indexed universal life policy is the financial strength and stability of the insurer.
 You can determine this by reviewing the ratings the insurance carrier has received from A.M.
 Best, Standard & Poor’s, Fitch, and/or Moody’s Investor Services.

 In addition, because independent insurance agents can go out into the marketplace and find the plan and insurance company that is right for you, it can better ensure that this retirement saving income-generating strategy more closely fits your specific goals and planning.

-If you would like to learn more about the retirement savings benefits of indexed universal life, or if you’re interested in running an IUL policy quote, you can try our IUL calculator here or you can contact us.
+If you want to learn more about the retirement savings benefits of an indexed universal life account, you will need an illustration; you can get one quickly with our IUL calculator at the top of this page.

-We work with more than 30 of the top-rated life insurance carriers in the industry, and we’re familiar with the available products that each one offers, as well as with their underwriting guidelines.
+We work with more than 30 of the top-rated life insurance carriers in the industry, and we’re familiar with the available products that each one offers and their underwriting guidelines.

-So, if you’ve got questions, we can quickly provide you with the answers that you need.
+So, we can quickly provide the answers you need and offer sound investment advice if you’ve got questions.
 We look forward to hearing from you.